Systemic Lupus Erythematosus (SLE)

 The cause of lupus is usually not known.
 Occasionally, the use of certain drugs (such as hydralazine and procainamide, which are used to treat heart conditions, and isoniazid, which is used to treat tuberculosis) can cause lupus.
 Drug-induced lupus usually disappears after the drug is stopped.

 Joint symptoms, ranging from intermittent joint pains (arthralgias) to sudden inflammation of multiple joints (acute polyarthritis), occur in about 90% of people and may exist for years before other symptoms appear.
-In long-standing disease, marked joint deformity may occur (Jaccoud arthropathy) but is rare.
+In long-standing disease, marked joint looseness and deformity may occur (Jaccoud arthropathy) but is rare.
 However, joint inflammation is generally intermittent and usually does not damage the joints.

-Rashes include a butterfly-shaped redness across the nose and cheeks (malar butterfly rash); raised bumps or patches of thin skin; and flat or raised red areas on exposed areas of the face and neck, upper chest, and elbows.
-Blisters and skin ulcers are rare, although ulcers do commonly occur on mucous membranes, particularly on the roof of the mouth, on the inside of the cheeks, on the gums, and inside the nose.
+Rashes include a butterfly-shaped redness across the nose and cheeks (called a malar rash or butterfly rash), raised bumps or patches of thin skin, and flat or raised red areas on exposed areas of the face and neck, upper chest, and elbows.
+Blisters and skin ulcers (sores) are rare, but ulcers do commonly occur on mucous membranes, particularly on the roof of the mouth, on the inside of the cheeks, on the gums, and inside the nose.

 Involvement of the brain (neuropsychiatric lupus) can cause headaches, mild impairment of thinking, personality changes, stroke, seizures, severe mental disorders (psychoses), or a condition in which a number of physical changes may occur in the brain, resulting in disorders such as dementia.
 The nerves in the body or spinal cord may also be damaged.